VooDooS/blog.u31.fr/content/posts/hugo-part-I.md

 {{< urlcard "Jekyll" >}}https://jekyllrb.com/{{< /urlcard >}} have a bigger user base and more complete documentation.
 Blog posts are also more numerous.
 It’s surely is a more mature solution.

-One the other hand [Hugo](https://gohugo.io/) claims do be easier to install (no Ruby business) and way faster to generate thanks to it being written in [Go](https://golang.org/).
+One the other hand <span class="card-handle url-card" data-alt="Hugo's official website">[Hugo](https://gohugo.io/)</a> claims do be easier to install (no Ruby business) and way faster to generate thanks to it being written in [Go](https://golang.org/).
 But it’s documentation seem a bit loose and community tutorial are less numerous.

 Both would have perfectly fill my needs but I still decided to go for Hugo, because I was intrigued by the Go language and if I was going to write a nième tutorial it would be best to do it for le less documented platform.
 If you want to spare for headache, you may consider to go for Jekyll instead.